helua/helioventy-excellent/src/pages/portfolio.md

   crossorigin: true
 ---

-You can use this starter as a template for your blog and you are ready to go!
+You can use this inny test starter as a template for your blog and you are ready to go!
 But there are some **adjustments you have to make**.

 - `src/_data/meta.js` - sets different "hard coded" text values all over the template, you can change the language, etc.
 - edit your personal details and social media in `src/_data/personal.yaml`.